tony09uk/RetroArcadeMachines/README.md

 # RetroArcadeMachines
-An application that allows user to find locations of retro arcade machines
+An application that allows users to find locations of retro arcade machines